dykatz/interview-sveltekit-eventplanner/README.md

 The app currently supports server-side rendering (SSR) to fetch events data via the **Events Interface** defined under $lib/server/remote-events.ts, and route-based navigation for different events (e.g., `/eventid`).

+## Dylan's Notes

+- I opted to keep the TailwindCSS + DaisyUI combination, and I made better use of them throughout the application to give it a consistent design.
+I did not want to over think the design too much, and so kept everything in a narrow column in the center of the screen.
+I also used the browser's native inputs and date pickers.

+- I made use of response streaming _everywhere_, which makes the app feel better at the expense of worse SEO.
+I am making the assumption that we are not going to need SEO that much.
+I do not know if it would ever be necessary for this application, but if it was, I would need to do some research into if it is possible for Svelte to use full SSR for a page on initial load while using response streaming when doing client-side navigation.

+- I put the edit and delete actions for each event on their own pages, nested underneath the main event page.
+By doing this, I was able to get them to share fetching the event information with each other, which makes page navigation between them (after loading) instant.

+- I avoided blocking various actions on waiting for responses.
+For example, on the event deletion page, the delete button renders before it knows if the event actually exists.
+This is not risky because in the event that the user clicks the button early, they are simply navigated back home anyways.
+Only the name of the event is blocked on the request.
+On the other pages where loading content is more necessary, I only displayed the back button while loading is in progress.

+- When a user submits a form, I disable all inputs until it completes to avoid odd behavior.
+The loading indicator is that the text on the submit button changes conjugation and has "..." at the end.
+I could adjust this to make it animated or spinny, but I personally do not like those, and so I did not implement it.

+- To ensure that the user cannot create an event in the past, I validate the date on both the frontend and the backend.
+The user will not be allowed to submit an invalid date.
+However, if there is no JS running (or the user submits a direct POST request with `curl(1)`) I also validate server side to avoid letting invalid data get inserted.
+I still need to do more research on how SvelteKit wants me to do proper error handling, because right now the resulting user experience on this is not satisfactory.

+- One thing I'd like to do (but I do not know if it is possible in SvelteKit) is make use of the results from the `fetchAllEvents()` to populate the results of pages that use `fetchEventById()`.
+This is possible with TanStack Query's `initialData` parameter.
+It would make the transition between a loaded home page and any of the event pages instantaneous.
+I also know that TSQ has its own state management that is separate from SvelteKit's, so I would prefer to just use what SK gives me wherever possible.

+- I did not use exactly the same form/logic for both creating and editing events.
+I am adhering to the "do not repeat yourself *twice*" principle, because the logic only occurs twice in total, and the logic is different enough between them that trying to create a single API for both instances would be more involved than I'd like.

 ## **Getting Started**

 ### **Recommended Editor and Extensions**